Helene Minkin

-Helene Minkin (June 10, 1873 in Grodno, Russia – February 3, 1954 in The Bronx, New York) was a Russian-Jewish anarchist immigrant who settled in New York City and had close ties with three of the U.S. anarchist movement's most notable figures – Emma Goldman, Alexander Berkman, and Johann Most – Minkin's common-law husband.
+Helene Minkin (June 10, 1873 – February 3, 1954) was a Russian-Jewish anarchist immigrant who settled in New York City and had close ties with three of the U.S. anarchist movement's most notable figures – Emma Goldman, Alexander Berkman, and Johann Most – Minkin's common-law husband.

 Working closely with Most, Minkin contributed to the German anarchist paper Freiheit, and took over editorial responsibilities during her husband's many incarcerations as well as after his death in 1906.
 She later went on to write her memoirs, which were later translated and published as a collection, Storm in My Heart: Memories from the Widow of Johann Most, which provides her personal perspective of her and Most's lives, as well as a close look into the conditions of late 19th- and early 20th-century immigrant life in the United States.

 Biography

 Early life

-Minkin was born to a poor Jewish family in Grodno - a predominantly Jewish shtetl - the same part of Western Russia as Goldman and Berkman.
+Minkin was born to a poor Jewish family in the shtetl of Grodno, the same part of Western Russia as Goldman and Berkman.
 Grodno, now a part of modern-day Belarus, was a part of the Pale of Settlement, the segregated territory within which Jewish citizens were required to reside.
 During this time, the Jewish population was routinely subjected to repression, including legal, social, and spatial restrictions.
 After her mother's death in 1883, Helene and her sister Anna went to live with their grandparents in Bialystok, just outside of Poland.
 Here, it is likely that Helene was first exposed to radical ideologies by being exposed to socialist literature while being tutored by local students.
 Likely due to continued religious persecution, Helene (16), Anna (17), and her father Isaac Minkin (35) decided to emigrate to the United States in 1888 among the first wave of Eastern European immigrants from Russia; they boarded the Wieland on May 20 in Hamburg, and began the long journey to New York.